SleepiCaffeine/trinary-bool/README.md

 This is a custom data type that supports basically everything a regular boolean does, however boolean arithmetic with the standard binary booleans will result in issues.

+**Keep in mind this is still a WIP, I'm still working on some issues**

 ## How to use it
 `tbool` uses 1 as *true*, 0 as *neutral*, and -1 as *false*.